ahandsomeChineseboy/inet/tutorials/queueing/doc/OrdinalBasedDropper.rst

 =====================

-In this step, packets are produced periodically by an active packet source (ActivePacketSource).
-The packets are consumed by a passive packet sink (PassivePacketSink).
+In this step, packets are produced periodically by an active packet source (:ned:`ActivePacketSource`).
+The packets are consumed by a passive packet sink (:ned:`PassivePacketSink`).
-Packets are passed through from the source to the sink by a dropper (OrdinalBasedDropper).
+Packets are passed through from the source to the sink by a dropper (:ned:`OrdinalBasedDropper`).
 Every second packet is dropped based on its ordinal number.

 .. figure:: media/OrdinalBasedDropper.png